-As computers rarely last more than 2 years, any PC’s, laptops and ipads used for business can be claimed.
+As computers rarely last more than 2 years, any PC’s, laptops and iPads used for business can be claimed.
 Currently you can use your annual investment allowance to claim the whole expense in the year of purchase.

-If you maintain an office/storage facility at home, then HMRC allows you to claim £3 per week without any proof of expenses.
+If you maintain an office/storage facility at home, then HMRC allows you to claim £4 per week without any proof of expenses.
 Alternatively you can calculate a percentage and time in use, this proportion of the total household expenses can be claimed.
-For example if you use a spare room and you have a 3 bedroom house plus a lounge and kitchen, you can claim 20% of your household bills to include, mortgage interest, buildings insurance, gas, electricity, council tax and any other expense incurred in running your home.
+For example if you use a spare room and you have a 3 bedroom house, including a lounge and kitchen, you can claim 20% of your household bills to include, mortgage interest, buildings insurance, gas, electricity, council tax and any other expense incurred in running your home.
 However when claiming use of home as an office, if this proportion of the home is permanently used as an office then it is not eligible for principle private residence relief and subject to capital gains tax if you sell your property and make a gain.
 More information available about tax relief on a home office.

 All of you insurance products are allowable expenses, such as professional indemnity and public liability insurance.
 You can also claim key man insurance and certain types of life insurances.
 The general rule is if the pay out of a claim is taxable then then premium will be tax deductible.